KathyZiomek/box-it/README.md

 # Box It

-Box It is a task list manager web application that gives users a large amount of customization and control over how their task list is displayed and organized.
-Users can create color-coordinated categories in order to group their tasks, and make unlimited changes to the names, colors, due dates, and completion status of tasks and categories.
+[Box It](https://box-it-b5c6c.web.app/) is a task list manager web application that gives users a large amount of customization and control over how their task list is displayed and organized.
+Users can create color-coordinated categories to group their tasks.
+Users can also make unlimited changes to the names, colors, due dates, and completion status of tasks and categories.

 - Website: [Box It](https://box-it-b5c6c.web.app/)